brillout/awesome-react-components/README.md

 every React component under the sun.
 So, what does "awesome" mean?
 Well:

 - It solves a real problem
-- It does so in a 🦄 unique, 🦋 beautiful, or 🏆 exceptional way
+- It does so in a 🦄 unique, 🦋 beautiful, or 🏆 exceptional way.
+(And it's not super popular and well-known... no point in listing those.)
 - It has recent code commits!

 Look for a 🚀 for truly amazing projects.
 And look for quickie maintainer